 Keams Canyon - Second Mesa is a very small town located in the state of Arizona.
 With a population of 3,875 people and just one neighborhood, Keams Canyon - Second Mesa is the 91st largest community in Arizona.

-A relatively large number of people in Keams Canyon - Second Mesa telecommute to their jobs.
-Overall, about 16.69% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.69% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Keams Canyon - Second Mesa, just 8.92% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.